BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Evaluation

 One potential concern is whether the decisions made by \boa are close enough to the decisions made by Pollux that one could match \boa's performance by simply tuning the parameters of Pollux to avoid some additional overheads.

-On the contrary, we find that \boa and Pollux with autoscaling pursue fundamentally different goals.
-Figure \ref{fig:efficiency} shows the cluster efficiency over the course of the simulation experiments depicted in Figure \ref{fig:sim:long}.
-Specifically, we consider the experiments where both policies use ${\sim}112$ GPU-hours on average.
-We see that Pollux runs at an average cluster efficiency of $0.73$ while \boa runs with an average cluster efficiency of $0.64$.

-That is, \boa uses the same number of GPU-hours on average, but achieves significantly lower average JCT than Pollux with autoscaling by purposely using its resources \emph{less efficiently} than Pollux with autoscaling.
-This implies that the fundamental approach of Pollux with autoscaling --- pick a cluster size, maximize cluster efficiency given this cluster size --- is fundamentally flawed.
+On the contrary, we find that \boa and Pollux-with-Autoscaling pursue fundamentally different goals.
+Figure~\ref{fig:efficiency} plots cluster efficiency over time for the Pollux-setting simulation, comparing \boa and Pollux-with-Autoscaling under the same operating budget.
+Pollux-with-Autoscaling runs at an average cluster efficiency of $0.73$ while \boa runs at an average cluster efficiency of $0.64$.
+That is, \boa uses the same number of GPU-hours on average, but achieves significantly lower average JCT by purposely using its resources \emph{less efficiently} than Pollux-with-Autoscaling.
+This implies that the fundamental approach of Pollux-with-Autoscaling --- pick a cluster size, maximize cluster efficiency given this cluster size --- is flawed.
 The BOA policy makes allocation decisions that are not easily described in terms of cluster efficiency.